Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 The Tesla Powerwall 2 is a lithium NMC (Nickel-Manganese-Cobalt) battery, which is slightly different from the popular lithium-ion batteries competitors use.
 The lithium NMC is reasonably safe as long as it’s protected by durable casing and precautionary features, which the Powerwall has.
 Even if the cells in the battery explode, the outer shell will contain it.
 Really the only worry is if the casing is penetrated, like if it’s hit by a car.

 One of the reasons the Powerwall is so popular is because it’s an AC-coupled battery that’s compatible with any type of solar system.
-There’s an inverter in the battery that converts the AC power to DC power for storage (more on that in two paragraphs).
-Because of this inverter and its working in harmony with the Tesla Gateway (more on that soon too), the Powerwall can be added to any existing solar system and put that energy into the battery.
+There’s an inverter in the battery that converts the AC power to DC power for storage.
+Because of this inverter and its working in harmony with the Tesla Gateway, the Powerwall can be added to any existing solar system and put that energy into the battery.

 Other batteries can’t do this.
-Most string inverters or hybrid inverter systems require a compatible battery.
+Inverters require a compatible battery.
 The Powerwall can speak to any solar panel system, even if your roof is a bit of a bitser and it’s got three different solar systems feeding into the battery.

 That being said, it’s important to note that the Powerwall has a central point of failure: the battery’s internal inverter.
 If it fails, and it runs almost 24/7, then the entire battery has to be replaced.